Where Can I Attend Courses in NYC to Become an X-Ray Technician

 |Retention Rate (2010-2011)||58% for full-time students; 51% for part-time students*||68% for full-time students; 47% for part-time students*||74% for full-time students; 67% for part-time students*|

 |Graduation Rate (students who enrolled in 2008)||8%*||14%*||15%*|

 Other School Options

-In addition to the schools listed above, Hostos Community College in Brooklyn and St. John's University in Fresh Meadows, Queens, offer programs in radiology.
-Hospital-based programs are available at Bellevue Hospital Center and Harlem Hospital Center in New York City and New York Methodist Hospital and the State University of New York Downstate Medical Center in Brooklyn.
+In addition to the schools listed above, CUNY Hostos Community College in the Bronx and St. John's University in Fresh Meadows, Queens, offer programs in radiology.
+Hospital-based programs are available at Bellevue Hospital Center and Harlem Hospital Center in New York City, as well as New York Methodist Hospital and the State University of New York (SUNY) Downstate Medical Center in Brooklyn.

 Related to Where Can I Attend Courses in NYC to Become an X-ray Technician